Free Trade Zones in Malaysia: Purpose & Types

 • Comprehensive rules and regulations to abide to

-• Must maintain physical office in the Free Trade Zones (increase operating cost in annual financial report)
+• Must maintain physical office in the Free Trade Zones (increase operating cost in the annual financial report)

 Free Trade Zone in Malaysia 2023

-When it comes to registering a Company within Malaysian’s Free Trade Zones, such entities will benefit from multiple taxes, and it also allows foreign investors to export their products across Southeast Asian markets smoothly.
+When it comes to registering a Company within Malaysia’s Free Trade Zones, such entities will benefit from multiple taxes, and it also allows foreign investors to export their products across Southeast Asian markets smoothly.
 The Free Trade Zones in Malaysia are known for foreign entities intending to use Malaysia as a regional manufacturing or distribution case.

 Hence, Malaysia has several Free Trade Zones for specific activities: